-On Being with Krista Tippett takes up the big questions of meaning with scientists and theologians, artists and teachers — some you know and others you'll love to meet.
-Updated every Thursday, a new discovery about the immensity of our lives.
+On Being takes up the big questions of meaning with scientists and theologians, artists and teachers — some you know and others you'll love to meet.
+Updated every Thursday, Krista Tippett with a new discovery about the immensity of our lives.

 A singular writer and thinker, Rebecca Solnit celebrates the unpredictable and incalculable events that so often redeem our lives both solitary and public.
 She searches for the hidden, transformative histories inside events we chronicle merely as disasters, in places like post-Hurricane Katrina New Orleans.
 She writes that, so often, "when all the ordinary divides and patterns are shattered, people step up to become their brothers' keepers.
 And that purposefulness and connectedness bring joy even amidst death, chaos, fear, and loss."

 Rebecca Solnit is a contributing editor at Harper's Magazine and a regular writer for publications including The Guardian and The London Review of Books.
 Her books include "A Paradise Built in Hell: The Extraordinary Communities that Arise in Disaster" and "Hope in the Dark: Untold Histories, Wild Possibilities."
 This interview is edited and produced with music and other features in the On Being episode "Rebecca Solnit — Falling Together."
 Find more at onbeing.org.

 Kevin Kling is part funny guy, part poet and playwright, part wise man.
 A treasured figure on the national storytelling circuit, his voice inhabits an unusual space — where a homegrown Minnesota wit meets Dante and Shakespeare.
 Born with a disabled left arm, he lost the use of his right one after a motorcycle accident nearly killed him.
 He shares his special angle on life's humor and its ruptures — and why we turn loss into story.